omerc4n/omerc4n/README.md

 ### 💫 About Me

 I am a passionate **Web Developer** who loves building dynamic, user-friendly web applications and exploring the capabilities of AI-driven development.
-I enjoy bringing ideas to life using modern frontend technologies and AI design tools.
+I enjoy bringing ideas to life using modern frontend technologies and advanced AI tools.

 - 🛠️ Currently focusing on modern web frameworks and AI integrations.
-- 🚀 Always experimenting with new tools to optimize development workflows.
+- 🚀 Deeply interested in optimizing workflows using AI-powered development environments.
-- 💬 Ask me about **JavaScript, Vite, Tailwind CSS, or AI-powered IDEs**.
+- 💬 Ask me about **JavaScript, Vite, Tailwind CSS, or Antigravity IDE**.

+---

+### 🤖 Favorite AI Models

+My go-to large language models for development, code generation, and problem-solving:
+- ⚡ **Claude 3.5 Sonnet** - For complex logic, architectural planning, and precise refactoring.
+- 💨 **Gemini 1.5 Flash** - For lightning-fast iterations, prototyping, and quick context processing.

 ---